Security best practices

 - SeekTable uses a standard Microsoft library to generate (sign, encrypt) and validate JWT tokens (System.IdentityModel.Tokens.Jwt).

-- SeekTable bult-in sign-on (login box) uses a standard MVC Core cookie-based authentication provider.
+- SeekTable built-in sign-in (login box) uses a standard MVC Core cookie-based authentication provider.

-- When report is shared (with "Team Sharing" or published to web or embeded with iFrame) viewers cannot access cube's configuration details (like connection string or SQL query template) in any way.
+- When a report is shared (with "Team Sharing" / published to web with a public link / embedded with iFrame) viewers cannot access cube's configuration details like connection string or SQL query template in any way.

 - DB query can be affected only with explicitly-placed report parameters placeholders.
 SQL injections are not possible: parameters values are passed as ADO.NET command parameters (exception is usage of

-Sql.Raw function in parameter's "Expression" - it should be used carefully).
+Sql.Raw function in the parameter's "Expression" - it should be used carefully).

 - Self-hosted SeekTable doesn't collect any telemetry, and it doesn't require an internet connection to work.

-Online activation of paid subscriptions require internet connection only on the application start; offline activation (via email) is possible to avoid any external requests.
+Online activation of paid subscriptions requires an internet connection only on the application start; offline activation is possible to avoid any external requests.